 Create a realistic, high-resolution photograph of a parent or teacher reading aloud to a young child (ages 1–6) in a warm, inviting early childhood environment.
 The image should highlight the emotional connection and brain-building benefits of reading.

-How Reading Aloud Makes Kids’ Brains Sparkle with Fun!
+How Reading Aloud Makes Kids’ Brains Sparkle: Early Literacy Benefits

 How Reading Aloud Builds Your Child’s Brain